Shipping Container Buying Guide

 If you plan to keep the container for many years, want it to hold its resale value, or are planning on major modifications, buying New is usually your best bet.
 Of all of the container sizes, the price difference between new and used is the smallest for a 20 foot Standard container.
 Consider buying 20 foot containers new – you get significantly more value for a relatively small price increase.

-Extra long containers (45 ft and 53 ft long) are typically only available used.
+Extra long containers (53 ft long) are typically only available used.

 We carry a wide variety of used 20 ft and 40 ft containers; however less common containers are typically only available new.
 These include mini containers, 20 ft High Cubes, 20 ft Open Sides, 20 ft Double Doors, 40 ft Double Doors, Offshore DNV containers, extra tall and extra wide containers, and refrigerated containers.